-If you identify as LGBTQ and need professional help with a mental health problem, you want a therapist who is well-versed, knowledgeable, and experienced in working with and understanding the LGBTQ community.
+If you identify as LGBTQ+ and need professional help with a mental health problem, you want a qualified LGBTQ therapist in NYC who is well-versed, knowledgeable, and experienced in working with and understanding the LGBTQ community.
 Barry J. Richman, MD, is a board-certified psychiatrist who specializes in diagnosing and treating a variety of mental health conditions at his clinic in Manhattan, New York, and has considerable experience supporting members of the LGBTQ community.
 Call Barry J. Richman MD Psychiatry today to arrange a consultation, or book an appointment online.

 LGBTQ+ stands for lesbian, gay, bisexual, transgender, and queer, encompassing the many variations of human sexuality and sexual identity.

 Gay and lesbian people come to psychiatrists for help and treatment for many of the same clinical and life issues that heterosexual people do, such as anxiety, help with relationships, and help with cultivating an awareness of patterns that are interfering with their moving forward in their lives.

 Some of these issues have little to do with the individual’s sexual orientation, while others may be intimately connected to their sexual identity.
 Either way, as treatment gets underway, issues of sexual orientation and identity are likely to play a role in how the treatment evolves and becomes key in understanding the individual.

 Consequently, a therapist with some specialized knowledge and understanding of these issues will be most helpful to the patient.